 Club membership is open to all MIT students, staff, faculty, and affiliates, as well as to members of the Cambridge and Boston community.

-The MIT Skydiving Club jumps at Skydive Pepperell located in Pepperell, MA.
+The MIT Skydiving Club jumps at Skydive Pepperell located in Pepperell, MA and Jumptown in Orange, MA.

 Swati is a B-licensed skydiver with close to 100 jumps.
 She has skydived for two years as a formation belly flier and recently started freeflying.
 Swati started her AFF training at Skydive Pepperell before defecting to UK Parachuting (Sibson Airfield) for a year abroad training with the Cambridge University Skydiving Society and the British Parachuting Association.
 She’s happy to be back.
 Swati is pursuing a PhD in the Department of Materials Science & Engineering where her research focuses on the design of flexible body armor.

-Andrew is a B-licensed skydiver with over 200 skydives.
-He learned to skydive while an undergrad in Southern California, jumping primarily at Skydive Elsinore, and has had a license for over 7 years.
+Andrew is a C-licensed skydiver with over 250 skydives.
+He learned to skydive while an undergrad in Southern California, jumping primarily at Skydive Elsinore, and has had a license for over 8 years.
 He tends to prefer things fast and vertical, and quickly moved towards freeflying, although he does admit to participating in (and even enjoying) the occasional RW jump.
-Andrew is pursuing a PhD in the Department of Chemistry, looking at the fundamental signatures of proton transfer, hydrogen bonding, and fast atomic motion.
+Andrew is pursuing a PhD in the Department of Chemistry, looking at the fundamental signatures of proton transfer, hydrogen bonding, and fast atomic motion with laser spectroscopy and computational methods.